Helping autistic children learn everyday skills

 Here’s another example for brushing teeth:

 - Put toothbrush in holder.

 The idea of step-by-step teaching is to teach one step at a time.
 When your child has learned the first step, you teach the next step, then the next.
 You keep going until your child can do the whole task.

 Before you start, check whether any of the steps are too advanced for your child.
 For example, your child might not have the ability to do up buttons.
 If this is the case, you could teach getting dressed using t-shirts without buttons.
 Your child can still learn the steps in getting dressed, and you can introduce buttons later.

-- making lots of opportunities to practise
+- Make plenty of opportunities to practise.

-- rewarding every good attempt
+- Reward every good attempt.

 Keep rewarding your child with praise and encouragement.
 For example, you can say ‘Well done!’, give your child a high five or a big hug, or put a sticker on your child’s reward chart.

 You can teach the steps by moving:

 - backwards – teaching the last step, then the second-last step and so on